 An aghasura is 30 feet long and weighs nearly 7 tons.

-This four-armed humanoid horror is garbed in golden armor and surrounded by a nimbus of floating, glowing weaponry.
+This six-armed humanoid horror is garbed in golden armor and surrounded by a nimbus of floating, glowing weaponry.

 Asurendra CR 20